 Hiking Knee Pain Causes and Treatment

-Whether they have a grand plan to scale all 53 of Colorado’s fourteeners or just casually explore the trails close to your home, many hikers struggle with knee pain after an outing.
+Whether you have a grand plan to scale all 53 of Colorado’s fourteeners or just casually explore the trails close to your home, many hikers struggle with knee pain after an outing.
 While hiking down inclines may be the source of pain, hikers may not need to stick to flat treks to avoid pain, as many strategies help in preventing hiking knee pain.

-A hiker’s knees may absorb shocks up to eight times their bodyweight when hiking downhill, according to Knee Surgery, Sports Traumatology, Arthroscopy, so even minor alterations to your habits can reduce post-hike pain.
+A hiker’s knees may absorb shocks up to eight times their body weight when hiking downhill, according to Knee Surgery, Sports Traumatology, Arthroscopy, so even minor alterations to your habits can reduce post-hike pain.

-- Support: A knee brace or taped support can be a temporary solution to knee problems.
+A knee brace or taped support can be a temporary solution to knee problems.
 While helping ward off hiking knee pain, it’s important to determine the underlying root of your problem with a doctor.

-- Stay In Control: Bounding down inclines can be fun, but it only amplifies the forces that cause knee pain.
+Bounding down inclines can be fun, but it only amplifies the forces that cause knee pain.
 Take short, bouncing strides, focusing on precision of each step rather than length and speed.
 A good downhill stride takes advantage of momentum without losing control.